-In fiscal year 2020, \$10,678,640 was expended from the Attorney Services Fund.
+In fiscal year 2020, \$9,632,567 was expended from the Attorney Services Fund.

-In fiscal year 2020, \$5,756,984 was used to fund the disciplinary process established by the Court in Gov.Bar R. V and \$65,105 was used to fund Gov.Jud.R.
-II, "Disciplinary Procedure" for a total of \$5,822,089.
-This accounted for 54.5 percent of total fund expenditures in fiscal year 2020.
-Of this amount, \$3,114,333 was expended by the Office of Disciplinary Counsel, which accounts for the entire operational budget of that office.
+In fiscal year 2021, \$5,787,223 was used to fund the disciplinary process established by the Court in Gov.Bar R. V. No funds were used to fund Gov. Jud.
+R. II, "Disciplinary Procedure."
+This is 60.1% of total fund expenditures in fiscal year 2021.
+Of this amount, \$3,289,606 was expended by the Office of Disciplinary Counsel, accounting for the entire operational budget of that office.

-A total of \$712,319 was expended by the Board of Professional Conduct to fund the operations of the Board.
-An additional \$1,930,332 was expended by the Board to reimburse local bar association certified grievance committees for disciplinary-related activities.
+A total of \$650,702 was expended by the Board of Professional Conduct to fund the operations of the Board.
+An additional \$1,846,915 was expended by the Board to reimburse local bar association certified grievance committees for disciplinary-related activities.

 Since 1985, the Supreme Court has allocated moneys from the Attorney Services Fund to compensate clients who are victims of theft, embezzlement, or misappropriation by dishonest attorneys.
-The Lawyers' Fund for Client Protection is established in Gov.Bar R. VIII and is administered by an independent Board of Commissioners appointed by the Court.
-By rule, the Board may award a client up to \$75,000 to reimburse the client's financial losses incurred as a result of the misconduct of his or her attorney.
-In fiscal year 2020, \$445,168 was expended by the Board of Commissioners of the Lawyers' Fund for Client Protection for its operations.
-In addition, the Supreme Court allocated \$750,000 to the Lawyers' Fund for Client Protection trust fund to replenish that fund.
-Together, these amounts represent 11.2 percent of Attorney Services Fund expenditures.
+The Lawyers' Fund for Client Protection is established in Gov.Bar R. VIII and is administered by an independent board of commissioners appointed by the Court.
+In fiscal year 2021, the Supreme Court of Ohio approved amendments to Gov.Bar R. VIII increasing the maximum reimbursement amount to \$100,000 and increasing the filing time to five years.

+In fiscal year 2021, \$428,164 was expended by the Board of Commissioners of the Lawyers' Fund for Client Protection for its operations.
+This amount represents 4.5% of Attorney Services Fund expenditures.
+The Supreme Court did not allocate any additional funds to the Lawyers' Fund for Client Protection Trust Fund to replenish that fund in fiscal year 2021.

-Attorney Services Administration In fiscal year 2020, the Board awarded a total of \$352,632.64 from the trust fund to reimburse 43 eligible claimants.
-As of June 30, 2020, there were 59 claims pending, representing a potential liability to the fund of \$3,327,321.26.
+In fiscal year 2021, the Board awarded a total of \$373,549 from the Trust Fund to reimburse 39 eligible claimants.
+As of June 30, 2021, there were 43 claims pending representing a potential liability to the fund of \$816,277.
 For more information regarding claims filed with the Lawyers' Fund for Client Protection, see the most recent annual report prepared by the Board of Commissioners of the Lawyers' Fund for Client Protection.